$30.00 - $65.00

 (plus applicable fees)

-By the time 2019 came to its fitful end, Andrew Marlin knew he was tired of touring.
-He was grateful of course, for the ascendancy of Mandolin Orange, the duo he has cofounded in North Carolina with fiddler Emily Frantz exactly a decade earlier.
+By the time 2019 came to an end, Andrew Marlin was grateful for the ascendancy of Mandolin Orange, the duo he has cofounded in North Carolina with fiddler Emily Frantz exactly a decade earlier.
 With time, they had become new flagbearers of the contemporary folk world, sweetly singing soft songs about the hardest parts of our lives, both as people and as a people.
-Their rise particularly crowds that grew first to fill small dives, then the Ryman, then amphitheatres the size of Red Rocks humbled Emily and Andrew, who became parents to Ruby late in 2018.
-They had made a life of this.
-Still, every night, Andrew especially was paid to relive a lifetime of grievances and griefs onstage.
-After 2019 Tales of a Teardrop, a tender accounting of his mothers early death, the process became evermore arduous, even exhausting.
+Their rise that grew from small dives, to the Ryman, then to amphitheaters the size of Red Rocks humbled Emily and Andrew, who became parents to Ruby late in 2018.
+When 2020 dawned, Emily and Andrew hatched a plan to break old habits and escape with their longtime bandmates to a cabin on the edge of Smith Mountain Lake, a sprawling hideaway at the foot of the Appalachians.
+In our era of recalcitrant typecasts and incessant cultural churn, it is rare to witness anyone press ahead while holding fast to what is best about their past.
+That is what Watchhouse have done with their self-titled debut.

-Visit https://www.tennesseetheatre.com/visit/covid19/ for the current policies.
+For more information about our health and safety initiatives, please click below on our COVID-19 and Show Updates.
 We advise you review these just prior to attending an event as well in the event there are changes.
 Please adhere to published ticket limits.
 If you exceed the ticket limit, you may have any or all of your orders and tickets canceled without notice.
-Free parking is available after 6pm in the State street parking garage located behind the theatre.
 We reserve the right to revoke tickets sold to a broker or unauthorized third party.
 If you are holding a revoked ticket, you will not be admitted and will not receive a refund.
-Delivery Delay in place until 6/10/21 Mobile Tickets can be accessed 24hrs prior to show time.
+Mobile tickets can be accessed 24 hours prior to show date/time.
+Free parking is available after 6pm in the State Street parking garage located behind the Theatre.